velvia/presentations/2014-filodb/filodb.md

 - All the advantages of Cassandra over HDFS: simplicity, HA, cross-datacenter replication
 - Scales much better for large numbers of versions or datasets
 - OTOH, with versioning, achieving data locality is much harder
+- For now, no nested structures (possible in future)

 ---